uh-ratings/uh-ratings.github.io/index.md

 ### Professor review page

-Once you are logged in, you can see the review to all professors.
+Once you are logged in, you can see a list of professors with star rating and click on the name will lead to the professor review page where you can provide the review to the professor you want to rate.

 <img src="doc/list-professor.png">

-### Add Professor review

-Once you are logged in, you can provide the review to the professor you want to rate.

 <img src="doc/professorReview.png">

 ### Community event page